-It’s probably best that we don’t think too much about the Earth.
-After all, it’s a tiny orb spinning more than 1000 mph at the equator while simultaneously zipping through space at 67,000 miles per hour.
-It circles a mysterious, 10,000°F fusion reactor that’s more than 100 times its size, and spends most of its orbit narrowly (in a cosmic sense) avoiding collisions with giant chunks of rock that could practically wipe its surface clean.
+It’s probably best if we don’t think too much about Earth.
+After all, it’s a tiny orb spinning more than 1000 mph at the equator while simultaneously zipping through space at 67,000 mph.
+It circles a mysterious, 10,000°F sun that’s more than 100 times its size, and spends most of its orbit narrowly (in a cosmic sense) avoiding collisions with giant chunks of rock that could practically wipe its surface clean.
 But if you’re feeling brave, here are a few things you might not know about Earth.
-Mental Floss spoke to Josh Willis, a climate scientist at NASA's Jet Propulsion Laboratory, about the planet we call home.

-The Earth orbits the Sun at approximately 93 million miles.
-As you probably know, at this distance it takes one year for the Earth to complete a revolution, and 24 hours to complete one rotation.
-The surface of the Earth has temperatures ranging from -126°F to 136°F. The planet is about 7900 miles in diameter (though the deepest we've ever drilled is 7.6 miles).
-There are 332,519,000 cubic miles of water on the planet, which is enough that, if the water broke from the Earth and organized itself into a sphere, it would have a diameter of 860 miles—about 40 percent that of the Moon.
+As you probably know, at this distance, it takes one year for Earth to complete one revolution of its orbit, and 24 hours to complete one rotation on its axis.
+The surface of Earth has temperatures ranging from -126°F to 136°F. The planet is about 7900 miles in diameter (though the deepest we've ever drilled is 7.6 miles).
+There are roughly 332.5 cubic miles of water on the planet, which is enough that, if the water broke away from Earth and organized itself into a sphere, it would have a diameter of 860 miles—about 40 percent that of the moon.

-The moon does spin, but in synchronous rotation with the Earth.
+The moon does spin, but in synchronous rotation with Earth.
 In other words, it spins at the same speed as its orbit.
-As a result, the Earth only ever gets to see one side of our only natural satellite.
-The best guess for the origin of the Moon involves an object the size of Mars smashing into the Earth 4.5 billion years ago, sending debris into space.
+As a result, Earth gets to see only one side of our only natural satellite.
+The best guess for the origin of the moon involves an object the size of Mars smashing into Earth 4.5 billion years ago, sending debris into space.
 This debris organized itself into a molten form of the alabaster orb we know and love.
 Within 100 million years, an early crust had begun to form.
-Today, the Moon influences the tides of the ocean and eases our axial wobble, keeping things (more or less) nice and stable—a perfect condition for life.
+Today, the moon influences the tides of the ocean and eases our axial wobble, keeping things (more or less) nice and stable—a perfect condition for life.

-“Global warming is real, it’s caused by people, and it’s a big problem,” Willis told Mental Floss.
-"Every year the impacts of human-caused climate change get bigger and bigger, and are felt more and more across the planet.”
-We feel the effects of climate change today, but the worst is yet to come, both in terms of economic and social disruption.
-"Right now we have a choice about what kind of planet we want to have in the future.
-And the choice is: Do we want to continue to burn fossil fuels and heat up the Earth, or do we want to try and stabilize our climate and keep it more or less like we’ve had it for the last 10,000 years?”
+“Global warming is real, it’s caused by people, and it’s a big problem,” Willis told Mental Floss in 2017.
+“Every year the impacts of human-caused climate change get bigger and bigger, and are felt more and more across the planet.”
+We feel the effects of climate change today, but the worst is yet to come in terms of economic and social disruption: “Right now we have a choice about what kind of planet we want to have in the future.
+And the choice is: Do we want to continue to burn fossil fuels and heat up Earth, or do we want to try and stabilize our climate and keep it more or less like we’ve had it for the last 10,000 years?”

-The problem is, we're causing those water levels to rise.
+Unfortunately, they're rising.
 NASA's Jason-3 spacecraft measures the height of the ocean with 1-inch accuracy.
 Every 10 days, it collects data on the entire ocean, revealing details about such things as ocean currents and how they change, tilts in the ocean's surface, and the average volume of the ocean.
-“The oceans are growing for two reasons," says Willis.
-"One is because they absorb heat trapped by the greenhouse gases, and the other is that the ice in places like Greenland and Antarctica and tiny glaciers all across the planet are all melting and adding extra water to the oceans.
-And so this satellite measures these things combined, and in a way it’s really taking the pulse of our planet.”
+“The oceans are growing for two reasons,” Willis said.
+“One is because they absorb heat trapped by the greenhouse gases, and the other is that the ice in places like Greenland and Antarctica and tiny glaciers all across the planet are all melting and adding extra water to the oceans.
+This satellite measures these things combined, and in a way it’s really taking the pulse of our planet.”